grafana/mimir/docs/sources/mimir/operators-guide/run-production-environment/planning-capacity.md

 sum(prometheus_tsdb_head_series)
 ```

-There are two compactor specific settings related to working with large tenants that should be considered when planning/adjusting capacity.
+Related to working with large tenants, there are two compactor-specific settings to consider when planning or adjusting capacity:

 These are:
 `-compactor.split-groups`